What makes one fire starter better than another for survival?

 It must be reliable and able to light a fire in bad weather.

-It should also be easy to use, even if you have gloves on or your hands are trembling from cold.
+It should also be easy to use, even if you have gloves or your hands are trembling from the cold.

 Based on these requirements, here are the best survival fire starters for emergency prep, bug out bags, and bushcraft — as recommended, field-tested, and used by real survivalists

 Because fire is so important for survival, you don’t want to rely on just one fire starter.

 I recommend getting a few reliable lighters to put in your emergency kit and a reusable waterproof fire starter, such as a Ferro rod.

 And, to make sure you can start fires in adverse conditions, don’t forget to pack some fire tinder or char cloth in your kit too!

 |The Friendly Swede||Ferro rod||10,000||Difficult||Yes||No|

 |UST BlastMatch||Ferro rod||100||Moderate||Yes||No|